 Definitely sit down and have a meal at one of the restaurants that surrounds the Old Town Square.
 It is a tourist destination so prices are a bit higher, but thanks to the currency exchange, its actually pretty cheap.
 Be warned though it can get loud with all the passing tourists and horse carriages.
 But it is well worth the beautiful atmosphere to sit outside and look upon the town square.

 Opposite the Church of Our Lady Tyn is the famous Old Town Hall with its Astronomical Clock Tower.
 Prague was no exception to the damage inflicted during the bombing raids during WWII, however, Prague did manage less damage than many other cities.
 To the left of the tower, you can purchase a ticket to take an elevator up or walk up the clock tower.
 I highly suggest doing it because it offers some of the best views of Prague!
-The clock was installed in 1410 making it the third oldest clock in the world, making it one of the best things to see when you visit Prague.
+The astronomical clock was installed in 1410 making it the third oldest clock in the world, making it one of the best things to see when you visit Prague.

 The views from the tower are absolutely wonderful and are highly recommended!
 The tower is one of the easier to climb as it is a circular, flat walkway to the top or if you’re looking to take it easy, there is an elevator to the top.

 I refused to leave Prague without seeing one of the two beautiful libraries that Prague has to offer.
 One is on the castle side called the Stahov Monastery and the other is called the Klementinum (Clementinum).
 As we only had time for one, we went to the Klementinum in the Old Town.

 The only way to see the beautiful library is to do a guided tour which shows you the Chapel of Mirrors and look at some astronomical objects before climbing the tower which also shows you fantastic views of the city and the castle.